‘The Young And The Restless’ Recap For Monday, July 16: Nick Blindsides Victor!

 — Young and Restless (@YandR_CBS) July 17, 2018

-Meanwhile, Jill (Jess Walton) lost it when she found out Kyle (Michael Mealor) went inside Phillip’s casket and taken a bone.
+Meanwhile, Jill (Jess Walton) lost it when she found out Kyle (Michael Mealor) went inside Phillip’s casket and took a bone.
 Eventually, Jack (Peter Bergman) yelled at her that he’d asked for her help, but she refused.
 She got emotional about how much losing Phillip hurt her.
 Then, Jill grabbed the envelope and unceremoniously revealed the results.
 Jack and Phillip Chancellor aren’t a match.
 Jill consoled Jack with a sorry and a hug, and then she left.

 Ashley (Eileen Davidson) stopped by the Abbott Mansion after Neil (Kristoff St. John) put the brakes on their romantic evening for the sake of friendship.
 She suggested that Jack call off the search for his biological father, but he really wants to know the truth.
 Dina (Marla Adams) brought out a new photo album with diary pages that revealed Dina and Phillip only went for walks together.
 Ultimately, Jack vowed not to upset Dina again.